Ighina/DeepTiling/README.md

 # DeepTiling
 A TextTiling-based algorithm for text segmentation (aka topic segmentation) that uses neural sentence encoders, as well as extractive summarization and semantic search applications built on top of it.
+The full description of the algorithm can be found in the accompanying paper [Unsupervised Text Segmentation via Deep Sentence Encoders: a first step towards a common framework for text-based segmentation, summarization and indexing of media content.](https://zenodo.org/record/4744399#.YJfcwLVKjIU)

 # Running the Program
 ## Setting up the workspace and download required libraries